Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

   But if they are pure, then they could be run in any order, and they could even be run in parallel.
   A smart compiler could notice this and *automatically* run your code in parallel for you.
-It can do this without changing the behavior of your program *because the functions are pure*.
+It can do this without breaking your program *because the functions are pure*.

   For similar reasons, pure functions work very well with distributed programs (where a program is run on multiple separate computers).
 An example is a server cluster which has many machines